cambridge-ceu/csd3/applications/PhySo.md

 where we have made it available from `/usr/local/Cluster-Apps/ceuadmin` with all the steps to be generated into ~/PhySO.sb, called with `sbatch`.

-Tests of package loading and units follow suite from the documentation.
+Tests of package loading and units follow suit from the documentation.

 ## By-products